Enmanuel De Jesus: Miami Marlins

 On December 10, 2022, De Jesus signed a minor league contract with the Miami Marlins organization.
 In 19 games (18 starts) split between the Triple–A Jacksonville Jumbo Shrimp and Single–A Jupiter Hammerheads, he recorded a 4.70 ERA with 70 strikeouts across 92 innings.

 On September 8, 2023, the Marlins promoted De Jesus to the major leagues.
 In two games for Miami, he allowed eight runs on nine hits and four walks with five strikeouts across 6 1/3 innings of work.
 Following the season on October 31, De Jesus was removed from the 40–man roster and sent outright to the Triple–A Jacksonville Jumbo Shrimp.
 He elected free agency on November 6.

 Kiwoom Heroes

-On December 17, 2023, De Jesus signed a one–year, $800K contract with Kiwoom Heroes of KBO League.
+On December 17, 2023, De Jesus signed a one–year, $800,000 contract with Kiwoom Heroes of KBO League.
 In 30 starts for the team in 2024, he posted a 13–11 record with a 3.68 ERA and 178 strikeouts across 171 1/3 innings of work.
 De Jesus became a free agent following the season.

 KT Wiz

 On November 30, 2024, De Jesus signed with the KT Wiz of the KBO League on a $1 million contract.
+De Jesus made 32 appearances (30 starts) for the team during the 2025 season, compiling a 9-9 record and 3.96 ERA with 165 strikeouts across 163 2/3 innings pitched.

+Detroit Tigers

+On December 18, 2025, De Jesus signed a minor league contract with the Detroit Tigers.
+On March 10, 2026, the Tigers selected De Jesus' contract, adding him to their 40-man roster.
+He made the team out of spring training and got his first MLB win in his Tigers debut.
+On June 2, 2026, De Jesus recorded his first major league save by pitching the final four innings of the Tigers' 8–0 win over the Tampa Bay Rays.
+He needed only 35 pitches to get through the four innings, retiring all 12 batters he faced, four on strikeouts.
+On June 27, the Tigers optioned De Jesus to Toledo upon the return of Jack Flaherty.

 International career

 De Jesus played for the Venezuelan national baseball team in the 2023 World Baseball Classic.
+He also played for Venezuela during the 2026 World Baseball Classic, where the team won its first title.